MattCodes03/CW1_RubyOnRails/docs/src/assets/Tutorial/GettingStuffDone.md

   def show
     @task = Task.find(params[:id]) # Find the task by ID
   end
+      render :new, status: :unprocessable_entity  # Re-render the new form on failure end end

   def new
     @task = Task.new # Create new Task Object